ZachGleason/ZachGleason/README.md

 <p> I am a highly motivated, creative, and intuitive full-stack software engineer who has a huge passion for computers and anything technology related.
 Anything and everything that can be classified as technology excites me!

-I currently live in Sonoma County, pursuing my interests in Software Engineering with CodingDojo and was previously a student at Santa Rosa JC studying as a Real Estate student.
+I currently live in Sonoma County, pursuing my interests in Front-End Software Development after graduating from CodingDojo and was previously a student at Santa Rosa JC studying as a Real Estate student.
 In my spare time when i'm not coding, I enjoy being at the beach surfing, competing in powerlifting, and spending time with my family & friends! </p>

 <hr>
 <h2>💻 Technologies & Tools</h2>